fcuny/jitterbug/README.md

 ### Installing Jitterbug

+    # You can also use Makefile.PL, but you will then have to manually
     perl Build.PL

-# You can also use Makefile.PL, but you will then have to manually
-# install dependencies
     # perl Makefile.PL

     # install missing dependencies
     ./Build installdeps

+    # you can also use cpanm
+    # cpanm --installdeps .

     # Look at config.yaml or example.yaml for how to configure your Jitterbug instance
     $EDITOR config.yaml